Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/05_run_dynamis.md

 <div style="background-color: #200 ; padding: 10px; border: 1px solid;">
 <p><b>UNDER CONSTRUCTION!</b></p>
 <p>The strat is still in testing, and it is <b>likely</b> to change.</p>
+<p>(I also highly doubt that it will <em>actually</em> be picked up by PF when PF reaches this point, but I think the payoff is worth at least trying.)</p>
 </div>

 The following is the [ETO strat](https://youtu.be/lYVRUeyVfDs) used to resolve towers.
-It makes the first part a little more frontloaded in exchange for making the tower assignments very simple.
+The strat frontloads some of the processing in exchange for making the tower assignments very simple.

 The first part is rather unusual, but it means that resolving the towers can be broken down into three rules: